Beinsezii/bsz-gimp-plugins/README.md

 Should work with windows.
 Can't really test since there's no 2.99 builds yet.
 Everything's either python standard library or PyGobject, and gimp should bundle those as it's necessary for thier own python scripts.

+## Installation
+Either
+ - Download the release and unpack it into your already existing plugins folder
+ - Or, for cleanliness, unpack the release to its own folder and add that folder as a plug-in directory in Gimp's folder settings

 ## Current Plugins

 ### Dual Bloom